ADHD Types: Hyperactive, Inattentive, Combined

 With some help, it’s possible to build important coping strategies that can ease many symptoms and allow you to feel more in control.
 Creating an inner dialogue of forgiveness will also give you space to lean into your strengths, such as your uniquely creative thought processes, problem-solving, and creative energy.

 It’s very common for most people with ADHD to have symptoms of both hyperactive/impulsive and inattentive types.
-If you are a person who does not quite meet the criteria for a specific type but does have a significant number of symptoms across both types– you may have ADHD combined type.

 You may be a person who juggles a million projects but struggles to see them through.
 You like shortcuts, hate waiting, and are eager to jump into any activity or conversation that appeals to your senses.